marleyakins/Berserker/README.md

 # Berserker
-A discord bot written in python to hanfle voice channel creation and deletion for community discord servers.
+A discord bot written in python to handle voice channel creation and deletion for community discord servers.